 Learn more about the fellowship here.
 (All admitted graduate students are automatically considered for the Ford Presidential Fellowship.)

 The Ford School partners with a number of high profile public service and leadership organizations to support students who would benefit from a public policy degree.
 Among these partners are Teach for America, AmeriCorps, the Public Policy and International Affairs Program (PPIA), the Yellow Ribbon Program for U.S. Veterans, and the U.S. Peace Corps (Coverdell).
-In 2016-2017, forty-five students affiliated with these organizations received some form of partnership funding.
+In 2017-2018, forty-eight students affiliated with these organizations received some form of partnership funding.